Pitch Perfect's Skylar Astin Packs On the PDA with Jack Osbourne's Ex-Wife Lisa Stelly - E! Online

 Lisa and Jack announced their separation back in May 2018 on Instagram.
 The two had been married for nearly seven years and share joint custody of their kids: Pearl (8), Andy (5) and Minnie (2).

 It looks like Skylar and Lisa have moved on from their previous relationships.
-It's only a matter of time before they give fans more insight into what's going on between them.
+It's only a matter of time before they give fans more insight into their love story.